wp-plugins/13-moon-synchronometer/readme.txt

 == Changelog ==

+= 1.5.0 - 27.11.2013 =
+* More work to reduce PHP warnings
+* Reworked the date logic to work with other plugins
+* A few style improvements

 = 1.4.2 - 20.11.2013 =
 * Fixed style sheet to look good in iPhone and sidebars 160 pixels wide or wider.
 * Arranged credits to take less space